No matter how much research you do, not every marketing campaign will get positive results.

 How Do You Plan an A/B Test?

-The first thing to do when planning an A/B test is to figure out what you want to test.
+The first thing to do when planning an A/B test is figure out what you want to test.
 Are you running an on-site test, or an off-site test?

-With off-site tests, you’re probably testing either an ad, or a sales email.
-Testing ad copy to see which ad brings in more converting visitors can help you focus your advertising efforts.
+With off-site tests, you’re probably testing either an ad or a sales email.
+Testing ad copy to see which ad drives more conversions can help you focus your advertising efforts.
 Once you know your ad is converting as well as possible, it’s easier to justify spending more money on it.

-- the location of the call to action
+- the location

 - the exact text used